avl/noatun/README.md

 <img src="query_bench.png" />

 Noatun write speed is expected to be similar to Sqlite, because a similar amount of work needs to be performed.
-With complex materialized views, noatun will be slower.
-However, with more indices, sqlite writes may at some point be slower.
+Noatun write speed will be reduced with more complex materialization rules.
+Sqlite write performance is affected by the complexity of indices.

 For simple queries in a moderately sized database, Noatun will likely always be significantly faster than Sqlite.
 The reason is that noatun queries are written in rust, and operate directly on memory-mapped RAM.